 Being the Director of HKU Music and Technology for many years Rens Machielse has gained a lot of experience in developing specific curricula within the field of music and technology.
 In addition he was interim-Director at HKU Design and at HKU Arts and Economics.
 Based on this broad experience he has advised many educational institutions in Vietnam, Macedonia, Indonesia, South-Korea, Switzerland and Lithuania such as the Vietnam National Academy of Music and the Faculty of Music SS.
 Cyril & Methodius University Skopje.
 The major part of these advisory trajectories and related projects were supported by the Dutch Ministry of Foreign Affairs, EP-Nuffic or the European Union.
 Rens is also a recognised peer-reviewer at MusiQue for accreditations of higher music education.
-Other nowadays positions and activities are chairman of the board of Gaudeamus Muziekweek and board member of the MIMM board.
+Other nowadays positions and activities are chairman of the MIMM board and chairman of the board of Sounds Like Touch.
 A general overview can be found in his CV.
-In the past year, Rens advised HKU Theater on the development of a new curriculum and the related organisation.
-At this moment, he is developing the online magazine Private Kitchen about mediamusic together with Loek Dikker and ShortCutz Amsterdam.
+From 2021 on, he is producing for MiMM the online magazine Private Kitchen about mediamusic together with Sebastiaan Donders and ShortCutz Amsterdam.

 info & contact